About

 I am interested in the relationship between performer and sculptural form or found object and how this changes the agency between the object and subject, allowing the human rather than the performer to be viewed within the performance, and considering location or venue as a conceptual part of the development of the each work.

 To see updates sign up for e-news, follow on Facebook or Instagram.
-If you would like to financially support my practice you can through Patreon.
+If you would like to financially support my practice you can do so through Patreon any support helps and is greatly appreciated.

 Contact: alisonjcurrie@yahoo.com.au